Friday, 14 November 2025

 Awaiting my bus to pull in

 Go Coach 3901 arrived on time and took us around the back of the High Street and straight over into Pembroke Road.
 At Tubs Hill we descended to reach Sevenoaks Railway station.
 At this point we turned right rather than go over the railway bridge taking Hitchen Hatch Lane and then Mount Harry Road.
 I noticed here a couple of bus stops indicating the No 404 and No 421, both of which no longer run in Sevenoaks.
-On reaching St Johns Hill (A225) we turned right.
+On reaching St Johns Hill (A225) we turned left.
 As we approached Bat and Ball the bus went right along the A25 but only briefly before taking Greatness Lane.
-We then took Weavers Lane and Mill Lane to return to the A25 Seal Road which we followed into Seal a quite a lick and turned right ino School Lane which met Childsbridge Lane and we followed tthis over the Maidstone line and he M26.
+We then took Weavers Lane and Mill Lane to return to the A25 Seal Road which we followed into Seal at quite a lick.
+Here we turned left ino School Lane which met Childsbridge Lane and we followed this over the Maidstone line and the M26.

 Briefest of views of Seal church